-Vanderbilt University School of Medicine ranks 14th among the nation’s elite programs, according to U.S. News and World Report's annual ranking of top medical schools for research, released in the 2018 edition of America's Best Graduate Schools, and ranks #8 in the nation among U.S. medical schools in total grant support provided through the National Institutes of Health (NIH).
-Vanderbilt University School of Medicine was ranked the #1 hospital in Tennessee, the #1 healthcare provider in Nashville and #15 nationally for education and training.
-Twelve adult and ten pediatric clinical specialties were ranked among the nation’s best.
-VUMC has been ranked 10 times among the 100 “Most Wired” medical systems, for its efforts in medical technology, by the American Hospital Association.
-Becker’s Hospital Review ranked it one of the “100 Great Hospitals in America”.
-Through its programs in Graduate Medical Education, VUMC is home to more than 1,000 physicians in training in over 90 residency and fellowship programs.
+Vanderbilt University School of Medicine ranks 13th among the nation’s elite programs, according to U.S. News and World Report's annual ranking of top medical schools for research, released in the 2022 edition of America's Best Graduate Schools, and ranks #13 in the nation among U.S. medical schools in total grant support provided through the National Institutes of Health (NIH).
+Vanderbilt University School of Medicine was ranked the #1 hospital in Tennessee, and the #1 healthcare provider in Nashville.
+Nine adult and ten pediatric clinical specialties were ranked among the nation’s best.
+VUMC is ranked among the 100 “Most Wired” medical systems, for its efforts in medical technology, by the American Hospital Association.
+Becker’s Hospital Review ranked it one of the “100 Great Hospitals in America” and Newsweek’s ranked it one of the “100 Best Hospitals in the World.
+Through its programs in Graduate Medical Education, VUMC is home to more than 1,000 physicians in training in over 100 residency and fellowship programs.

 Vanderbilt Medical Center is part of the 330-acre Vanderbilt University campus in a sophisticated, diverse residential community about 1.5 miles from downtown Nashville, with numerous shops and restaurants within easy walking distance.
 Nashville, the capital of Tennessee, is the site of numerous colleges and universities, two medical schools, and several large teaching hospitals.
 The city has an extensive parks system, a symphony orchestra, opera, ballet, performing arts center, zoo, several museums, The Country Music Hall of Fame and the Grand Ole Opry.
 The city offers a wide variety of cultural, educational, and recreational opportunities, including a professional football team and hockey team.
 The Nashville Metropolitan area is home to about 1.5 million inhabitants.